raphaelm/django-hierarkey/docs/files.rst

 When you use our :ref:`forms support <forms>`, this is done automatically for you.
 You can just specify a normal ``django.forms.FileField`` field on the model and ``HierarkeyForm`` will deal with storing the file to the default storage backend as well as deleting and replacing files.
 The filename will be automatically generated based on the primary key of your model, the key in the storage, and a random nonce.
+You can change this behaviour by overriding :py:meth:`get_new_filename() <hierarkey.forms.HierarkeyForm.get_new_filename>` on your form.